• Home

 What kind of nation allows and accepts this disgraceful treatment of wild animals?

-You can help us change this unethical activity; we'll show you how.
 Help our lions ~ because they are also your lions, your children's and grandchildren's lions.

 CACH is a registered non-governmental organisation calling for the end of canned hunting in South Africa and globally.
+Even the smallest donation helps our fight for the lions.

 What is it?

 Later, stressed and malnourished, the young lion is sold to a lion walking destination, also for tourists.
-Finally, the lion is sold to a hunter, to face a certain bullet.
+Finally, the lion is sold to a hunter, or to the East. |

 No freedom.
 Ever.